Don’t Let Uber Tax Documents Confuse You!

 There are fines and penalties when you don’t pay taxes.
 Our suggestion is to keep track of tax deadlines to prevent missing payment.
 Quarterly taxes could help avoid missing your payment as the amount owed in taxes will be smaller than when paying annually.

 Always remember, if you find yourself in a situation where you need cash instantly, Net Pay Advance is happy to help.
 A loan from us could help you avoid penalties.
-If you have a valid debit card on file, you can get same-day funding.
-Appy today!
+If you have a valid debit card on file, you can get same-day funding.* Apply today!

 Conclusion